AdobeDocs/journey-optimizer.pt-BR/help/using/code-based/create-code-based.md

 1. Você pode adicionar fragmentos de expressão HTML ou JSON, se necessário.
 [Saiba como](../personalization/use-expression-fragments.md)

-   Também é possível salvar parte do conteúdo do código como fragmento.
+   You can also save part of your code content as fragment.
 [Saiba como](../content-management/fragments.md#save-as-expression-fragment)

-1. Com experiências baseadas em código, você pode usar o recurso de decisão de experiência.
-Selecione o ícone **[!UICONTROL Política de decisão]** na barra esquerda e clique em **[!UICONTROL Adicionar política de decisão]**.
-[Saiba mais](../experience-decisioning/create-decision.md)
+1. With code-based experiences, you can use the Decisioning feature. ******** [Saiba mais](../experience-decisioning/create-decision.md)

    ![](assets/code-based-campaign-create-decision.png)

    >[!NOTE]
    >
-   >No momento, a Escolha de experiências está disponível apenas para algumas organizações (disponibilidade limitada).
+   >Decisioning is currently only available for a set of organizations (Limited Availability).
 Para obter acesso, entre em contato com seu representante da Adobe.

-1. Clique em **[!UICONTROL Salvar e fechar]** para confirmar as alterações.
+1. ****

-Agora, assim que o desenvolvedor fizer uma chamada de API ou SDK para buscar conteúdo para a superfície definida na configuração do canal, as alterações serão aplicadas à página da Web ou aplicativo.
+Now as soon as your developer makes an API or SDK call to fetch content for the surface defined in your channel configuration, the changes will be applied to your web page or app.

 ## Testar a experiência baseada em código {#test-code-based-experience}